burntfish44/Last-Row-Sim/README.md

 ## Info

-A sim of OSRS ToA P4 wardens, based on https://oldschool.runescape.wiki/w/Tombs_of_Amascut/Strategies#The_Wardens
+A sim of OSRS ToA P4 wardens, made in GameMaker Studio 2 based on https://oldschool.runescape.wiki/w/Tombs_of_Amascut/Strategies#The_Wardens

 Options currently include:
   - boss attack toggles and endless mode